matthieu-hackwitharts/claroline-CVEs/rce/rce_file_upload.md

-# Remote code execution via arbitrary file upload (version : 13.5.7)
+# Remote code execution via arbitrary file upload (CVE-2022-37159)

 Claroline Connect app presents a RCE vulnerability because of the possibility to upload an arbitrary php file.
 This vulnerability is present on many upload forms, so I've personnally choosed the resource icon section.